wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     (4) For the purposes of this section, a matter is not to be taken as having been disclosed unless it is disclosed clearly and prominently.

-    (5) A licensed insurer commits an offence if it fails to comply with this section and is liable, on summary conviction, to a fine not exceeding $100,000\.
+    (5) A licensed insurer commits an offence if it fails to comply with this section and is liable, on conviction, to a fine not exceeding $100,000\.

+    Section 65(5): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 66 Policyholder may cancel if disclosure is not made

-*   (1) If a contract of insurance is entered into or renewed, as the case may be, and [section 64][84] or [65][85] (as the case may be) has not been complied with, the New Zealand policyholder may, within 20 working days after the contract is entered into or renewed, cancel the contract by notice in writing to the insurer.
+*   (1) If a contract of insurance is entered into or renewed, as the case may be, and [section 64][86] or [65][87] (as the case may be) has not been complied with, the New Zealand policyholder may, within 20 working days after the contract is entered into or renewed, cancel the contract by notice in writing to the insurer.

     (2) If a contract of insurance is cancelled under subsection (1), the New Zealand policyholder ceases to be liable for the payment of any premiums relating to the period commencing on the date on which the contract is cancelled and ending on the date on which the contract would have terminated, and any premiums paid by the policyholder to the insurer or any insurance intermediary that relate to that period must be repaid to the policyholder by the insurer.